hyperhq/docs.hyper.sh-hyper/Reference/CLI/update.md

     Update resources of one or more containers

-        --help             Print usage
+        --help               Print Usage
+        --protection=true    Protect this container against removing
         --sg-add=[]          Add security group for each container --sg-rm=[]           Remove security group for each container